johnjcamilleri/johnjcamilleri.github.io/phd-thesis.md

 consultation on the design of the CNL, and all work related to the case studies.
-4. The complete design of the CNL and its implementation in GF, building of the web-based CNL editing tool using standard web technologies, and all back-end conversion tools in Haskell.
+4. The complete design of the CNL and its implementation in GF, the building of the web-based CNL editing tool using standard web technologies, and all back-end conversion tools in Haskell.
 5. Consultation on the system's heuristic rules, the design of the experiments,